Watching out for fishy customers and potentially fraudulent transactions is part of every retailer’s job.

 By refusing CNP transactions, the merchant above has added friction to Sophie’s shopping experience.
 So they lost the sale.

-Keep in mind, however, that accepting CNP transactions may put you into a “high-risk” category for card processing.
+Keep in mind that while card not present is standard for ecommerce, CNP transactions may put you into a “high-risk” category for card processing if you accept a lot of them offline.

 As a high risk merchant, what are my options for merchant accounts?